CFMG-FM

 CFMG-FM (104.9 MHz) is a Canadian radio station, broadcasting from Edmonton, Alberta.
-Branded as 104.9 Virgin Radio, the station airs a Top 40/CHR format.
+Branded as 104.9 Virgin Radio, the station airs a contemporary hit radio format.
+The station's studios are located at 18520 Stony Plain Road in Edmonton, while its transmitter is located near Range Road 234 and 34 Avenue in eastern Edmonton.

 History

 Early years and EZ Rock

-St. Albert Broadcasting Ltd. launched the station in 1978 playing "oldies" from offices and studios just north of Edmonton in St. Albert.
-The original frequency was 1070 kHz with the callsign CKST.
+St. Albert Broadcasting Ltd. launched the station on December 23, 1978, playing "oldies" from offices and studios just north of Edmonton in St. Albert.
+The original frequency was 1070 kHz with the call sign CKST.
+The station struggled nearly immediately, losing eight employees within two weeks in July 1979; in 1979, the OK Radio Group offered to buy it.
+The Canadian Radio-television and Telecommunications Commission (CRTC) refused to allow OK to operate the station on an interim basis and hinted it would not allow a 100 per cent transaction.
+In September, Edmonton businessman Peter Pocklington offered to buy 51 per cent of the station; he later withdrew, claiming misrepresentation of its finances.
+In 1980, the Edmonton cable television company QCTV Ltd. made an offer to buy a controlling interest the station, which the CRTC accepted in November 1980.

-Undated, Balsa Broadcasting Corporation acquired St. Albert Broadcasting Ltd.
+The CRTC permitted Balsa Broadcasting Corporation to buy CKST in 1985, after revenues remained low under QCTV ownership.

 In 1988, Balsa Broadcasting Corporation received approval to change CKST's AM frequency from 1070 kHz to 1200 kHz and changed callsigns to CHMG the same year.
-Balsa Broadcasting Corporation received approval move CHMG from AM 1200 kHz to its current FM frequency at 104.9 MHz in 1994.
+Balsa Broadcasting Corporation received approval to move CHMG from AM 1200 kHz to its current FM frequency at 104.9 MHz in 1994.
 In 1995, CHMG changed to its current callsign, CFMG-FM.
 At the same time, the station shifted to an adult contemporary format, branded as 104.9 EZ Rock.
 Programmed by longtime broadcaster Tammy Cole, "EZ Rock" was a station designed to appeal to office work environments.
 Music was slanted towards female listeners 25–54 years old.